ord4/isp-term-project/docs/report.md

 This application is still in the planning phase, therefore, no lines have code have not yet been written.

+### Account Creation & Login

 #### Creating a Timeline
 *0%*
 Editors will be able to create a new timeline for their event which will bring up the timeline editor.
-Editors will also be asked the start and end of their event.
+User will initially be asked for a timeline title.

 #### Editing a Timeline
 *0%*
 Editors will have options for adding new items, editing existing items, or removing items.
 When adding an item the editor will get to enter a title and time period.
-Then, the editor will be able to add additional information (text, links to other pages, etc.).
+Then, the editor will be able to add additional information or content (text, links to other pages, media etc.)
+An example item may be:

+  Time: "11/13/17"

+  Title: "ISP Term Project Started"

+  Description: "Tim and Orion began work on their ISP term project"

+  Additional expandable info:

+    item 1: Link to github page

+    item 2: Image of work-in-progress

+    item 3: Video of prototype demo

+Production goal: Allow users to use prexisting timeline themes or create their own unique themes.

 #### Saving a Timeline
 *0%*